jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

 - The key components of the Apache Hive architecture are `Hive Server 2`, `Hive Query Language (HiveQL/HQL)`, external `Apache Metastore` and `Hive Beeline shell`

-1. **Hive Server 2 :** accepts incoming requests from users & creates an execution plan, auto-generates a YARN job to process SQL queries.
+1. **Hive Server 2 :**
+    - HiveServer2 accepts incoming requests from users & creates an execution plan, auto-generates a YARN job to process SQL queries.
 It also supports the Hive optimizer and Hive compiler to streamline data extraction and processing.
+    - HiveServer2 a.k.a.
+HS2 is a second-generation Hive server that allows
+        - Remote clients to execute queries against the Hive server
+        - Multi-client concurrency and authentication
+        - Better support for API client like JDBC and ODBC
+    - `hiveserver2` is located at `$HIVE_HOME/bin/hiveserver2`, which may be used to launch HiveServer2, and it runs on port 10000 by default
+    - Hive is written in java, you can use `jps` command  or `netstat -anp | grep 1000` to check if HiveServer2 is running
+    - HiveServer2 also starts a jetty Http Server on port `10002`, This Web UI at `localhost:10002` provides configuration logging, metrics, and active session information

 2. **Hive Query Language :**  By enabling the implementation of SQL-reminiscent code, Hive negates the need for long-winded JavaScript codes to sort through unstructured data & allows users to make queries using built-in HQL statements (HQL).
 These statements can be used to navigate large datasets, refine results, and share data in a code-effective and time-efficient manner.